-Unlike some cities, Belton isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Belton are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Belton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Belton is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Belton who work in office and administrative support (16.77%), sales jobs (9.01%), and management occupations (8.14%).
+There are especially a lot of people living in Belton who work in office and administrative support (16.28%), sales jobs (10.23%), and management occupations (8.09%).

 Belton is a somewhat ethnically-diverse city.
 The people who call Belton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Belton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Belton include Irish, English, Italian, and French .
+Important ancestries of people in Belton include Irish, English, Polish, and Italian.

 The most common language spoken in Belton is English.
 Other important languages spoken here include Spanish and Gujarathi.